 Real-world comfort is a function of geographic location and building performance.

 If you live in a mild climate, chances are good that you’re fine with just a heat pump.
-If you live in a cold climate like Philadelphia, New York, Boston, and points north, you’ll either need auxiliary heat or a super insulated building .
+If you live in a cold climate like north of the New York tristate area, you’ll either need auxiliary heat or a super insulated building .

 Let’s take a look at how an average ductless mini-split cold climate heat pump (CCHP) will perform in three different homes: 1) a traditional building with a central heating system, 2) a small home with an open floor plan, and 3) a super-insulated house.

 1) A Cold Climate Heat Pump in a traditional building with a central heating system

 For our first example home let’s look at a turn of the century 2,000- 2,500 square-foot Victorian in the Philadelphia suburbs where the design day is 14˚.
 The homeowner has added insulation and weather-sealed the building down to a 50kBtu peak load heat loss.
 So far, so good.
 The existing central heating system is either water-fed baseboard, steam radiators, or forced hot air, and the furnace runs on oil or gas.

 Our example homeowner is considering adding a few ductless mini-split heads in the most-used zones in order to improve cooling during the summer and reduce fossil fuel use in the shoulder seasons.
 A ductless mini-split is a good choice for this kind of upgrade because it can be added with a minimum of construction disruption by running the refrigerant lines through basement, attic, and hollow interior walls.
 When it gets too cold for the heat pump to keep up, simply flip on your central heating thermostat.